xrbams/cloudpulsep1/README.md

-### Author: Baraka Msakamali <baraka.msakamali@tuni.fi>
+### Author: Baraka

-### Date: 2023-11-29
+### Date: 2023-06-10

+# CLoud Pulse Database by Baraka.

+### Details

+This project is a minimal representation of a scalable and fault tolerant database using Lambda Architecture on Google Cloud.

+This is a high level complex database that is to b developed for the next several Sprints.

+### Tools and Technologies

+-   Google Cloud Platform (GCP)

+-   Pulumi Iac

+-   Apache Beam (Google Cloud Dataflow)

+-   Google Cloud Pub/Sub

+-   Google Cloud Storage

+-   BigQuery

+-   Cloud Functions / App Engine

+-   Stackdriver (Monitoring and Logging)

 ## Instructions to setup and run.

-simply download the files and place them all in the same directory.
-- run npm i
-- run npm start

-- this will have the `node server.js`
-- and simply access localhost:8080/ for all the api end points.

 ### get all players & post a player at:
-- localhost:8080/players
+- <site-name>/players

 ### get a player by id:
-- localhost:8080/players/:id
+- <site-name>/players/:id

 ### update a players team at:
-- localhost:8080/players/:id/teams
+- <site-name>/players/:id/teams

 ### get all teams and post a team at:
-- localhost:8080/teams
+- <site-name>/teams

 ### get a team by the name
-- localhost:8080/teams/:team
+- <site-name>/teams/:team

 ### update a teams city at:
-- localhost:8080/teams/:place
+- <site-name>/teams/:place